 Occupational Objectives: This program is designed to provide essential technological and practical knowledge required for a dental assistant to perform efficiently in a dental office.
 Training experiences in nearby dental clinics and private dental offices are provided.

-Financial Requirements: In addition to the regular college tuition and fees, the Dental Assisting Program requires the items listed below.
-Costs are approximate.
+Financial Requirements: In addition to the regular college tuition and fees, the Dental Assisting Program requires the following: